 Tip: You have to get your car annually inspected, but if you are purchasing a car on Base, ask to get it reinspected before making any final payments.
 It is an easy way to avoid getting an old clunker that you have to turn around and put money into right away.

-USAEUR Licence: When you first arrive, if you need a rental until your car arrives, you will be required to have a USAREUR (US Army Europe) licence.
-A typical German is actually required to take a class that costs thousands of dollars, is hundreds (yes, as in 300+) hours of classwork and driving practice and pass a difficult test in order to receive a driver’s licence.
+USAEUR Licence: When you first arrive, if you need a rental until your car arrives, you will be required to have a USAREUR (US Army Europe) license.
+A typical German is actually required to take a class that costs thousands of dollars, is hundreds (yes, as in 300+) hours of classwork and driving practice and pass a difficult test in order to receive a driver’s license.
 All WE have to do is take and pass the USAREUR test.
 Therefore, go ahead and start studying before you head over so that it can be one of the first things you do so that you don’t have to be bumming rides from strangers to get anywhere.

 Note: This test is actually quite lengthy and is not something you will likely pass if you don’t study.
 You need to learn all the new signs and all the rules for driving in Germany and no, they are NOT the same as in the US.

-International Permit: If you intend of driving outside of Germany, you’ll also be required to have an International Permit (available only with a current USAREUR licence if obtaining within Germany).
+International Permit: If you intend of driving outside of Germany, you’ll also be required to have an International Permit (available only with a current USAREUR license if obtaining within Germany).
 You can get this at the Rathaus (city municipality) for the cost of only 15 Euro.
 Again, if caught without this if driving outside of Germany, be ready to pay a lot of money in fines.

 Tip: You can actually get an international permit in the US at any AAA, but these will only be good for 1 year, as opposed to the 5 if you get it in Germany.